Nepo baby: Analysis and criticism

 The designation of some celebrities, such as Lena Dunham, as well as the criteria for being deemed a "nepo baby" has been the subject of debate.

-In a Vox article on the subject, Columbia University professor Shai Davidai stated Americans tend to strongly believe in meritocracy and that both exceptional skill and hard work is rewarded, saying "Nepotism babies, they deprive us of that feel-good 'American dream' story."
+In a Vox article on the subject, Columbia University professor Shai Davidai stated Americans tend to strongly believe in meritocracy and also believe exceptional skill and hard work are rewarded, saying "Nepotism babies, they deprive us of that feel-good 'American dream' story."

-Users of the term often claim that nepotism babies, as well as those who came from wealth in general, are over-represented in media, when compared to those of working-class or otherwise "normal" backgrounds.
-For example, in a December 2022 humor piece about "nepo babies" by The New Yorker, actor Adam Driver, who came from humble origins, was noted as a "self-made talent...in a sea of Lily-Rose Depps, be an Adam Driver."
+Users of the term often claim that nepotism babies, as well as those who came from wealth in general, are over-represented in media, when compared to those of working-class or other backgrounds typically disconnected from fame.
+For example, in a December 2022 humor piece about "nepo babies" by The New Yorker, actor Adam Driver, who did not have family connections to the film industry, was noted as a "self-made talent...in a sea of Lily-Rose Depps, be an Adam Driver."
 In another Vulture article, Kevin Lincoln noted that Driver had been discovered through luck, as well as his own merits.
-Such examples are deemed proof by proponents that a meritocracy does not exist, and hard work alone is not enough to be successful.
+Some have argued the existence of nepo babies argues against any reality for meritocracy.

-Although nepotism in sports is arguably limited by the more objective, meritocratic environment created by competition, athletes whose parents were also well-known athletes or otherwise well-connected in sports have been described as "nepo babies."
-Examples include Bronny James, whose critics have suggested that the influence of his father, Lebron James, has played a significant role in his opportunities.
+Although nepotism in sports is arguably limited by the more objective and competitive standards, athletes whose parents were also well-known athletes or otherwise well-connected in sports have been described as "nepo babies".
+Examples include Bronny James, whose critics have suggested that the influence of his father, LeBron James, has played a significant role in his opportunities.